tajddin/voiceplay/README.md

 'intents.js' will give you a better idea of what can be said to the Echo.
 Here are some examples:

 * *Ask YouTube to play a music video by Michael Jackson*
-* *Ask YouTube to play a documentary about Carl Segan*
+* *Ask YouTube to play a documentary about Carl Sagan*
 * *Ask iTunes to play Star Trek*
 * *Ask iTunes give me more infor about this video*
 * *Launch this video on my mac.*